South Florida Bulls football: UCF

-The rivalry with in-state opponent UCF began with a matchup in 2005 and has been played annually since 2013.
+Known officially as the War on I-4, the intense rivalry with in-state opponent UCF began with a matchup in 2005, and was played annually from 2013–2022.
 The matchup had been the subject of much discussion and fan enthusiasm since the 1990s, but it was not until 2005 that games were scheduled.
 The two schools met in a four-year, home-and-away series through 2008.
 USF won all four games, which drew substantial crowds, but declined to schedule any further games.
 The series resumed as an annual conference game when UCF joined the American in 2013.
-The annual match comes to an end after the 2022 season when UCF moves to the Big 12 in 2023.
-The Knights lead the series 8–6 through the 2022 season.
+The annual match came to an end after the 2022 season as UCF moved to the Big 12 in 2023.
+Both schools have shown interest in continuing the annual rivalry game, but no dates have been set as of yet.

 Media

-USF Football game broadcasts can be heard in the Bay Area on flagship station WPHT 102.5 FM and nationwide on the Bulls Unlimited digital radio station on TuneIn.
+USF Football game broadcasts can be heard in the Bay Area and Southwest Florida on flagship station WRBQ 104.7 FM.
+Additionally, Spanish-language radio broadcasts for football games can be heard on WYUU 106.9 FM.
+Broadcasts are available worldwide on the Bulls Unlimited digital radio station on TuneIn.
 Play-by-play man, and the "Voice of the Bulls", Jim Louk, is teamed with analyst and former Bull Sam Barrington.
-In 2017, Joey Johnston, a senior writer for the Tampa Tribune and Tampa Bay Times, joined Louk and Robinson as a sideline reporter.
+Joey Johnston, a senior writer for the Tampa Tribune and Tampa Bay Times, joins Louk and Barrington as a sideline reporter.

-Under the current American Athletic Conference TV deal, all home and in-conference away USF football games air on one of the ESPN channels or are streamed on ESPN+.
-Some replays can be seen on Spectrum Sports.
+Under the current American Conference TV deal, all home and in-conference away USF football games air on one of the ESPN channels or are streamed on ESPN+.
+Some replays can be seen on Spectrum Sports in the Tampa Bay area.